-The most common situation within a carrier's control leading to denied boarding is overbooking (when the carrier intentionally sold more tickets for the flight than were available on the aircraft).
+Situations within an airline's control usually happen because of commercial decisions an airline makes in its day-to-day operations.
+The most common situation within an airline's control leading to denied boarding is overbooking (when the airline intentionally sold more tickets for the flight than were available on the aircraft).
 Switching out, for commercial reasons, an aircraft for one with fewer seats also falls into this category.

-Within the carrier's control, but required for safety
+Within the airline's control, but required for safety

-These are situations in which a carrier must deny boarding in order to comply with laws in place to ensure the safety of the flight, the passenger in question, or other passengers on board (e.g., the Canadian Aviation Regulations and standards, Safety Management Systems).
+In this category, "required for safety" means "required by law to reduce risk to passengers."
+These are situations in which an airline must deny boarding in order to comply with laws in place to ensure the safety of the flight, the passenger in question, or other passengers on board (e.g., the Canadian Aviation Regulations and standards, Safety Management Systems).
 Examples include: malfunctions affecting the safety of certain seats, or having to limit the number of passengers on board to ensure safe weight and balance of the aircraft.

-Some of the specific steps airlines must take in a denied boarding situation depend on whether they are a large carrier or a small carrier.
+Some of the specific steps airlines must take in a denied boarding situation depend on whether they are a large airline or a small airline.
 These sizes are defined in regulation.
-An airline is a large carrier if it transported at least two million passengers during each of the past two years.
+An airline is a large airline if it transported at least two million passengers during each of the past two calendar years.
 This number includes enplaned and deplaned passengers in the airline's worldwide network.

 We encourage airlines to negotiate with passengers, or offer benefits, to get them to voluntarily move to a later flight.
-We recommend that airlines advise passengers of denied boarding entitlements under the Air Passenger Protection Regulations and that these do not apply to volunteers who move to a later flight.
+We recommend that airlines advise passengers of denied boarding entitlements under the APPR and that these do not apply to volunteers who move to a later flight.
 Airlines must put in writing the benefits offered and the volunteering passenger must agree to them prior to the departure of their flight.

 Denying boarding to an unwilling passenger should be an airline's last resort and passengers already on board cannot be denied boarding other than for safety reasons.

 We also encourage airlines to look for volunteers in situations outside of their control.
-While this is not an obligation under the Air Passenger Protection Regulations, seeking volunteers instead of denying boarding to a passenger against their will may quickly resolve the situation to everyone's satisfaction.
+While this is not an obligation under the APPR, seeking volunteers instead of denying boarding to a passenger against their will may quickly resolve the situation to everyone's satisfaction.

 If an airline must deny boarding to a passenger against their will because it has been unable to find a volunteer willing to give up their seat, the airline must take measures to prioritize boarding.
-The following passengers must be the last people to be denied boarding against their will: unaccompanied minors; persons with a disability and their support person, service animal, or emotional support animal, if any; passengers who are travelling with their family; and passengers who were previously denied boarding on the same ticket.
+The following passengers must be the last people to be denied boarding against their will, in the following order: unaccompanied minors; persons with a disability and their support person, service animal, or emotional support animal, if any; passengers who are travelling with their family; and passengers who were previously denied boarding on the same ticket.